lucaspavlicek/IceCube_time_matching/README.md

 Code for matching the IceCube times (that have no GPS time, unfortunately) to GPS-timed Infill data, and then correcting the IceCube times to be in UTC.

 ## General notes:
+- The scripts are all encoded in utf-8 (as far as I can tell at least) which should run well on Linux machines but may have issues on other operating systems
 - Each of the passX... scripts is looking to get a date in the format of YYYYMMDD from either the command line, or if there is no input, it will ask the user to input a date.
 In addition, a couple of them are also looking for an input directory name.
 The scripts will likely have a problem if you try and run the code from a notebook.
 - The scripts after pass1icecube and pass2infill will work from the outputs of the previous scripts as is.
 - This allows us to easily industrialize the process with a shell script or something.
 An example shell script will be included.